LegendDuoKeeper/Pokermon-Ext/README.md

   - Add a proper config menu, including an on/off toggle for more experimental elements

+  - Think of a better name for the branch

   - Potentially rework Shaymins, Lilligant-Hisui, Cutiefly/Ribombee, and Lycanroc-Day after getting more outside feedback

   - Pretty up descriptions on certain jokers